What Did Mary Magdalene look like?

 Because Mary Magdalene had long hair which was visible, many modern researchers think she was condemned as a “sinner” simply because she did not cover her hair.
 However, in the first mention of her in the Bible, when she washed Jesus’s feet and dried them with her hair, she was at the house of her father, Simon the Pharisee.

 The verses in Luke 7, 44 - 47 are interesting.
 Jesus says to Simon, “You gave me no water for my feet, you did not welcome me with a kiss, but she has not stopped kissing my feet since I came.”
 It was politeness in those days to offer a guest the chance to wash his feet before entering the inner rooms of the house.
 Mary Magdalene did this washing act for him; it was her home for she was the daughter of Simon of Bethany; and because she was at home her hair was loose.
 Thus, she was a not a sinner because of her hair.
 Then why?
-(This will be explored in our forthcoming article “Were Mary Magdalene and Jesus married?”)
+She was the daughter of the house but not living with her husband.

 Long loose hair has always been connected with Mary Magdalene iconography.
 Often her hair was bright red, for modern spiritual people say red hair was a sign of royalty and Mary Magdalene was a Princess.